Loading...

 Program Requirements

-Bachelor's degree with 18 credits of addiction-specific coursework plus 880-hour practicum
+Bachelor's degree with 18 semester credits (270 clock hours) of specific alcohol and drug counseling coursework plus 880-hour alcohol and drug counseling practicum

 Specific Coursework